Vision

 3.1 Build archives and collections focused on the San Joaquin Valley and Sierra Nevada Region.

-3. Foster relationships between the library and partners to identify, acquire, digitize, and share knowledge from this region.
+- Cultivate relationships between the Library and partners to steward, acquire, and share knowledge from this region.

 3.2 Draw attention to and promote use of the archives including regional collections.